LayerZero V2 OApp Quickstart

 SetConfigParam[] memory params = new SetConfigParam[](2);

-params[0] = SetConfigParam(eid, EXECUTOR_CONFIG_TYPE, encodedExec);
+params[0] = SetConfigParam(remoteEid, EXECUTOR_CONFIG_TYPE, abi.encode(execConfig));

-params[1] = SetConfigParam(eid, ULN_CONFIG_TYPE, encodedUln);
+params[1] = SetConfigParam(remoteEid, ULN_CONFIG_TYPE, abi.encode(ulnConfig));

 vm.stopBroadcast();